 1. Google Translate

 Google Translate is the most dependable translation app for Android and iOS.
-Used by the millions, it is one of the trusted service powered by the tech giant Google.
-Speak, snap, write or type — it’s your choice how you want to the translation started.
-Android version of Google translate auto integrates with other apps to give you easy translation experience.
+Used by the millions, it is one of the trusted services powered by the tech giant Google.
+Speak, snap, write or type — it’s your choice how you want the translation started.
+Android version of Google translate auto integrates with other apps to give you an easy translation experience.

 Key features of Google Translate: